Medical Information

 Hydromorphone Hydrochloride Injection is an opioid agonist indicated for the management of pain severe enough to require an opioid analgesic and for which alternative treatments are inadequate.
 (1)

-Because of the risks of addiction, abuse, and misuse with opioids, even at recommended doses, reserve Hydromorphone Hydrochloride Injection for use in patients for whom alternative treatment options [e.g., non-opioid analgesics or opioid combination products]:
+Because of the risks of addiction, abuse, and misuse with opioids, which can occur at any dosage or duration (5.1), reserve Hydromorphone Hydrochloride Injection for use in patients for whom alternative treatment options (e.g., non-opioid analgesics or opioid combination products):

 DOSAGE AND ADMINISTRATION

-• Do not stop Hydromorphone Hydrochloride Injection abruptly in a physically dependent patient.
+Do not abruptly discontinue Hydromorphone Hydrochloride Injection in a physically-dependent patient.
 (2.6)

 DOSAGE FORMS AND STRENGTHS

-Injection: 0.5 mg/0.5 mL, 1 mg/mL, 2 mg/mL and 4 mg/mL is available in ampuls, Carpuject™ cartridges, iSecure™ syringes, and single-dose vials for parenteral administration.
+Injection: 0.5 mg/0.5 mL, 1 mg/mL, 2 mg/mL and 4 mg/mL is available in single-dose ampuls, single-dose Carpuject™ cartridges with Luer Lock for use with the Carpuject™ Syringe System, single-dose iSecure™ prefilled syringes with Luer Lock, and single-dose vials for parenteral administration.
 (3)

 CONTRAINDICATIONS